deeiko/zte_racer_kernel-2.6.32.9/README.md

 other changes were added in this repo.

-This sources should allow you to correctly compile a kernel that boots, everything works (there are some issues with compass on android 2.3 roms) and calibration needs rework.
+This sources should allow you to correctly compile a kernel that boots, everything works (there are some issues with compass on android 2.3 roms).

-To compile:
+Calibration needs improvements.

+Prepare the sources:
 make ARCH=arm CROSS_COMPILE=$YOUR_ARM_EABI_CC msm7627_zte_mooncake_defconfig

+Select your correct generation (System type -> MSM Board Selection -> ZTE Mooncake GEN) with: make ARCH=arm CROSS_COMPILE=$YOUR_ARM_EABI_CC menuconfig

+Compile:
 make ARCH=arm CROSS_COMPILE=$YOUR_ARM_EABI_CC -j$(grep 'processor' /proc/cpuinfo|wc -l)